qorix-group/process_description/process/process_areas/implementation/guidance/implementation_process_reqs.rst

    :tags: prio_3_automation, model, check
    :complies: std_req__iso26262__software_743, std_req__aspice_40__SWE-3-BP3

    A complexity analysis for the components shall be performed.
 It shall consider appropriate code metrics like lines of code, cyclomatic complexity, number of public interfaces, number of parameters and so on.
-The results of the analysis shall be documented in the component classification document.
+The results of the analysis shall be documented in the SW Verification Report.
 The project specific limits for the complexity measures shall be defined in the project guidelines.